quagliero/matryosass/README.md

 ```
 <hr>
 ### $mg-gutter
 Nothing crazy here, just the distance between each column.
 I'd recommend matching it to your base line height for some horizontal and vertical rhythm.
 Vertical rhythm?
-There are things like <a href="http://github.com/csswizardry/typecsset">Typcsset</a> which are great at this.
+There are things like [Typcsset](http://github.com/csswizardry/typecsset) which are great at this.
 ```scss
 // @int + unit
 $mg-gutter: 24px;